prathmesh-ka-github/ICSI524-Project/README.md

-# ICSI 524 Computer security project
+# ICSI 524 Computer Security Project

+## Topic - File Integrity Checker

+A powerful and user-friendly security tool designed to monitor file integrity and detect unauthorized modifications, additions, or deletions in your file system.
+This project provides both command-line and GUI interfaces for maximum flexibility.

-Team -
+## Team -

 Prathmesh Kale - 001663411